jadecobra/python_tdd_exercises/source/conventions.rst

     class AClassName(object):

-  you can use any case you want but TitleCase keeps things consistent
+  I can use any case I want but TitleCase keeps things consistent

 - variables (attributes) and :ref:`function (method)<functions>` names are in ``snake_case`` for example